Accessibility statement

 Preparation of the accessibility statement

 This statement was prepared on 1 March 2021.
-The declarations made in this statement are correct and are based on an actual evaluation of this website’s compliance with the requirements laid down in version 4 of the RGAA (General Accessibility Framework for Administrations), in the form of a self-assessment done by the Ministry of Agriculture, Viticulture and Rural Development.
+The declarations made in this statement are correct and are based on an actual evaluation of this website’s compliance with the requirements laid down in version 4 of the RGAA (General Accessibility Framework for Administrations), in the form of a self-assessment done by the Ministry of Agriculture, Food and Viticulture.

 Feedback and contact information